 PICKPOCKETS RISK : HIGH

-Pickpockets wer once a serious problem in this country, but it has been on a decline during the past couple of years.
-Still, the most risky locations where you may encounter petty theft are crowded places such as markets, public transport and bus and train stations.
+Pickpockets were once a serious problem in this country, but it has been on a decline during the past couple of years.
+Still, the riskiest locations where you may encounter petty theft are crowded places such as markets, public transport and bus, and train stations.

 NATURAL DISASTERS RISK : LOW